This past week we fixed fault code P1402 on a Mercedes-Benz with a diesel engine.

 In addition to the check engine light, you will notice that your Mercedes struggles to accelerate.
-This is because the boost is turned off, and you are driving without the help of the turbo.
-In addition, the ECU restricts maximum RPMs.
+This is because the boost is turned off, and you are driving without the turbo's help.
+Also, the ECU restricts maximum RPMs.

-The car still changes gears, but it is very slow to accelerate which can be very dangerous.
-While similar, this is not the same as the limp home mode where the vehicle gets stuck in second gear.
+The car still changes gears, but it is very slow to accelerate, which can be dangerous.
+Similarly, this is not the same as the limp home mode where the vehicle gets stuck in second gear.

 Replacing the DPF sensor will fix the P1402 and slow acceleration problem in most cases.

 The DPF sensor is located near the particle filter right above the transfer case.
 It can be accessed from under the vehicle.

 Drive the front (or rear) of the vehicle up on-ramps.
 It doesn't matter if you get the front or back up on-ramps.

 The sensor is located approximately in the middle of the vehicle.
 Secure the back wheel and place jack stands to support the vehicle.

 - Hose Clamps